scottgal/mostlylucid.dse/code_evolver/RAG_GUIDE.md

 ---

-## Integration with Code Evolver
+## Integration with mostlylucid DiSE

-The RAG system integrates with other Code Evolver components:
+The RAG system integrates with other mostlylucid DiSE components:

 ```python
 # In orchestrator